-- Passwords must contain only ASCII-128 characters to ensure successful authentication in the PBA. - 5.
+- Passwords must contain only ASCII-128 characters for authentication to be successful in the PBA - 5.
 Click Select another to select the domain.
-A list of the available domains is displayed. - 6.
-If no keyboard is available (for example, on a tablet computer), an on-screen keyboard can be displayed by clicking the keyboard icon in the lower right corner.
+A list of the available domains is displayed. - If no keyboard is available (for example, on a tablet computer), an on-screen keyboard can be displayed by clicking the keyboard icon in the lower right corner.
 A green checkmark is displayed on the keyboard icon.
 The keyboard appears when the cursor is in a text field.